ignytis/ignytis.github.io/content/posts/2025/05/06-linux-kernel-debugging-qemu/index.md

 # Considerations

 - Ubuntu Server 24.04.2 (x64) is used as a guest system
-- Host system: Linux.
+- Host system: Linux (x64).
 At the moment of writing the article I used Fedora Workstation 42
 - At some point we will need Docker to compile a binary to handle one issue

 # The roadmap